IBM/vpc-vmware-cloud-foundation/README.md

 }
 ```

-Currently Bare Metal for VPC is supported in Frankfurt (eu-de) and Dallas (us-south) only.
+Note.
+Currently Bare Metal for VPC is supported in Frankfurt (eu-de), Dallas (us-south) and Washington DC (us-east) only.

 ### Resource Creation